 JRCT welcomes applications for:

-2. Promoting rights and justice for minorities who face the most severe forms of racism and discrimination
+2. Promoting rights and justice for minorities who face the most severe forms of racism

 - monitoring and advocacy for legislation and policies to promote rights for these communities

 - activities to promote political empowerment, in particular, amongst and led by women within these communities

 - efforts to build solidarity amongst advocacy organisations and between advocacy organisations and wider civil society

 - work to challenge ideologies, attitudes and movements that encourage racism and xenophobia.

 3. Promotion of rights and justice for refugees and other migrants by identifying and tackling structures and systems that may deny them their rights

 JRCT welcomes applications to strengthen the ability of refugees and migrants to assert and defend their rights through:

 - support for alliance building and grassroots organisation, including engagement with non-traditional allies

 - advocacy and campaigning to prevent the abuse of rights